Mathematical Description

 What is the mathematical description of multiple necessary conditions?

-With two conditions (X1 and X2), there is a three dimensional space (X1,X2,Y) and NCA puts a blanket on the data (ceiling surface).
-The projection of the ceiling surface on the X1,Y plane is the ceiling line f1(X1) for X1.
-The projection of the ceiling surface on the X2,Y plane is the ceiling line f2(X2) for X2.
+With two conditions (X1 and X2), there is a three dimensional space (X1,X2,Y) in which an imaginary blanket is put on the data (ceiling surface).
+NCA considers only the projection of the ceiling surface on the X1,Y plane to get he ceiling line f1(X1) for X, and the projection of the ceiling surface on the X2,Y plane to get the ceiling line f2(X2) for X2.
 Both X1 ≥ X1c AND X2 ≥ X2c are necessary for Y = Yc.
 The maximum possible Y = yc for given values X1 = x1, and X2= x2 is yc = min {f1(x1), f2(x2)}.